rahulhayaran/voyabot/README.md

 python3 am_rocket.py
 ```

 5. Sit back and relax!
 Your results will appear in `emails.xlsx`.
-From there copy over to YMM to send out your emails (reach out to Tiffany for details on how that works).
+From there copy over to YAMM to send out your emails (reach out to Tiffany for details on how that works).